TheDansmod/financial-multiagent-rag/private_README.md

 10. I have created a project called `multi-agent-rag` on google ai studio and for that project I have created a key named `danish-multi-agent-rag` which I will be using for this project.
 I have also install `pip install langchain-google-genai` to try and use google's flash model.
 11. For now, I am trying to use gemma-3-27b model rather than the gemini-3-flash-preview model
 12. I have also installed `pip install sec-api` and created a free API with them since they provide 100 free API calls and SEC-10K filings in PDF format.
 I tried to download amazon SEC-10K filing using their API which seems to have gone fine.
 I am also installing `pip install mineru[core]` which can process pdf documents and is used by one of the papers I looked at.
+13. I used mineru on the amzn.pdf file and it seems to have worked out fine.
+The only issue is that it has no headings hierarchy and the correspondence between the images and the tables in the markdown are not straight forward.
+Need to use the contents list to figure out the correspondence.
+14. Installed `pip install spacy` to allow using SpacyTextSplitter from langchain - for now, just to check how it does the text splitting.
+Also ran `python -m spacy download en_core_web_sm` which is the small model.
+15. I have downloaded all the pdf files for my 10 companies from the free API provided by sec-api.
+16. I have checked that using gemma-3-27b-it model for obtaining descriptions of tables seems to work alright.
+I have added a function `misc.misc_exploration.get_table_description` which returns a string description of the table provided the context, the company, and the image path.

 ## Appendix